waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 ### Running BornAgain examples using Python IDE

-We have provide two more step-by-step tutorials to explain how to run BornAgain examples in convenient manner using one of integrated development environments.
+We have provided two more step-by-step tutorials to explain how to run BornAgain examples in convenient manner using one of integrated development environments.

 + [Using VSCode editor]({{% relref "documentation/getting-started/installation/windows/python-original/python-vscode" %}})
 + [Using PyCharm integrated development environment]({{% relref "documentation/getting-started/installation/windows/python-original/python-pycharm" %}})